mendersoftware/mender-docs/03.Devices/04.Integration-checklist/docs.md

 This checklist will verify some key functionality aspects of the Mender integration.
 It will verify that:

 1. u-boot-fw-utils tools are present on the device
 2. the U-Boot bootloader and u-boot-fw-utils agree on the format for the U-Boot environment.
-The format of the U-Boot environment is checksummed and highly board dependent, which is why this check is necessary
+The format of the U-Boot environment is checksummed and highly device dependent, which is why this check is necessary
 3. the correct kernel is loaded from partition A
 4. the correct kernel is loaded from partition B
 5. the correct rootfs is mounted when partition A is active